A NIGHT AT THE PARIS OPERA

 He created a legion of Black men to fight under the French Revolution, called the Légion Saint-Georges.
 As a thank you, he was later imprisoned under suspicion of allying with the monarchy.

-I do not know when they forgot he fought so we could have rights.
+I do not know when and how they forgot he fought so we could have rights.

 And then Napoléon Bonaparte took power as Emperor and brought back slavery.